-A mortgage broker, also called a mortgage consultant in Singapore, helps you to find the best housing loan packages.
+A mortgage broker, also called a mortgage consultant in Singapore, provides mortgage advisory and helps you to find the best housing loan packages.
 This doesn’t just save you time and money; it prevents misunderstandings that can become expensive further down the road.

 Why do I need a mortgage broker in Singapore, when there are already mortgage bankers?

 A mortgage banker only works for one specific bank; they are obliged to promote only their employer’s loans.
 For example, a UOB banker cannot recommend that you go to DBS instead.

 A mortgage broker, however, is not tied to any one bank.
 Mortgage brokers in Singapore can compare the home loan products from many different banks, and help their clients find the best housing loan.

 After all, in Singapore, there can be as many as 50+ home loan packages available at any point in time.
 Out of all these, only a handful—often two or three banks—will offer the lowest interest rates.
 Keep in mind that banks often take turns in offering the most attractive interest rates on a monthly or quarterly basis to gain market share.